 The environment that you are in within this time is very important, you should be kept in an environment that is away from all forms of interference as this can easily effect the communication of the plant with you.
 Being submerged completely in nature, within the jungle or forest is usual for a master plant dieta.
 You should be away from interference such as roads, houses, people, TV, mobile phones, Wi-Fi and anything that can emit a vibration.
 It is important you do not have interaction with humans as they can influence and interfere with your vibration and the vibration of the plant, so usually you will be visited once or twice a day by a shaman or facilitator who is aware of their own energy and projections and the process and vibrations that you are going through.

 During this time, the plant will start to vibrate on a cellular level through the body and bring its healing or knowledge to you through dreams or visions or physical vibrations or sweats as stated above.
 It is also possible for the plant to teach you a song (icaro) which you can use to call the energy of the plant from, that icaro whenever sung from that time onwards at any time in your life will invoke the spirit of that plant and it will come to your aid.
 In essence you make an agreement with the plant, you create a connection with it that is always there, for as long as you live.
-The plant can also show you visions of its vibration which you can draw, in Shippibo culture many tapestries are sewn with the icaros and vibrations of these plants such as Ayahuasca or Chiric Sanango.
+You may be able to feel the plant’s vibration which can be drawn.
+In some Peruvian tribes many tapestries are sewn with the icaros and vibrations of these plants such as Chiric Sanango.

-During these 10 days, you will also take part in Ayahuasca ceremonies and although Ayahuasca has its own vibration, in the context of dietas, it works as a connector to deeper levels with your master plant.
-Within these ceremonies and afterwards you can find deeper levels of connection with your master plant which will show you deeper levels of what makes you are, what you are made of, your strength, your soul, what is really important in your life, your connection to consciousness, your connection to love.
+During these 10 days, you will also take part in The Grandmother Tea ceremonies and although this Spirit has its own vibration, in the context of dietas, it works as a connector to deeper levels with your master plant.
+Within these ceremonies and afterwards you can find deeper levels of connection with your master plant which will show you deeper levels of what you are made of, your strength, your soul, what is really important in your life, your connection to consciousness, your connection to love.

-Dietas are something that is usually considered after taking part in an Ayahuasca ceremony where you are ready to experience the next level of evolution for your soul, for your connection to this world and to start understanding the connection your soul has with consciousness.
+Dietas are something that is usually considered after taking part in the Grandmother Tea ceremony where you are ready to experience the next level of evolution for your soul, for your connection to this world and to start understanding the connection your soul has with consciousness.